 The next phase of tests will bring Project Loon to Southeast Asia, particularly in Indonesia by 2016.
 This is already confirmed as Project Loon have already signed agreements with local mobile network operators – Indosat, Telkomsel and XL Axiata.

 This is great news for my family, friends, and everyone else in Indonesia.
 The country has a population of about 250 million and only 1/3 of it has access to the Internet.
 One of the reasons for this is that Indonesia is made of up 17,000 islands, making the installation & maintenance of mobile networks and towers a difficult and almost impossible task.
 Project Loon is the ideal solution to this challenge.

 Here’s an excerpt from the official Project Loon Google+ page:

-Currently, only about one in three of Indonesia’s 250 million residents is connected to the Internet.
+Currently, only about one in three of Indonesia’s 250 million residents are connected to the Internet.
 Stringing fiber networks or installing and maintaining mobile phone towers across the more than 17,000 islands that make up Indonesia is a significant challenge.
-Through balloon-to-balloon communication, Project Loon has the capability to transmit signal from areas that are connected to an Internet groundstation and bounce that signal across a constellation of balloons and back down to even the most remote islands.
-In flight testing, the Loon team has already been able to wirelessly transfer data between individual balloons floating over 100 km apart in the stratosphere, enabling local network operators to extend their Internet service into areas that are too difficult to reach with current technology.
+Through balloon-to-balloon communication, Project Loon has the capability to transmit signals from areas that are connected to an Internet ground station and bounce that signal across a constellation of balloons and back down to even the most remote islands.
+In-flight testing, the Loon team has already been able to wirelessly transfer data between individual balloons floating over 100 km apart in the stratosphere, enabling local network operators to extend their Internet service into areas that are too difficult to reach with current technology.